Every morning I have the same conversation with my 4 year old. It goes like this:

 Since I consider these to be a semi-healthy pancake we try to top ours with something semi-healthy too.
 For a super easy fruit syrup, just heat up a little jam in the microwave and it easily pours like a syrup.
-(That’s what’s shown in these pictures, it’s just strawberry jam).
-As a reader mentioned in the comments, you can do the same thing to peanut butter (brilliant!)
-Add a little hot water to either of those to make them thinner if needed.
+You can do the same thing to peanut butter, and add a little hot water to either of those to make them thinner if needed.

 My kids like them with a smear of peanut butter- and with some of the warm jelly syrup poured on top it’s just like a yummy PB & Jelly pancake sandwich!

 It’s also a great way to get fruit into my kiddos when otherwise they’d probably just be downing bowls of “fruit” loops.
 They easily gulp up berries, bananas, stonefruits, etc. when they’re sitting on top of a fluffy pancake; who wouldn’t?!

 - 3/4 cup all-purpose flour

 - 3 tablespoons sugar

 - 1 1/2 teaspoon baking soda